I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscachemedium.md

 <p><b>KsCacheMedium</b> returns STATUS_SUCCESS if the caching operation is successful, failure if it is not.</p>

 ## -remarks
 <p><b>KsCacheMedium</b> improves graph building performance by creating a registry key at: </p>

 <p><b>\System\CurrentControlSet\Control\MediumCache\GUID\DWORD\DWORD </b></p>

-<p>This enables fast lookup of connected filters in TvTuner and other complex graphs.
-Note that the GUID identifies the Medium of the connection, and that the DWORDs denote the device instance.
-The value name is the SymbolicLink for the driver, and ActualValue is the pin direction.turning. </p>

-<p><b>KsCacheMedium</b> improves graph building performance by creating a registry key at: </p>

-<p><b>\System\CurrentControlSet\Control\MediumCache\GUID\DWORD\DWORD </b></p>